X4 Pharmaceuticals Inc. [XFOR] stock Initiated by Cantor Fitzgerald analyst, price target now $3

-X4 Pharmaceuticals Inc. [NASDAQ: XFOR] closed the trading session at $1.54 on 05/04/23.
-The day’s price range saw the stock hit a low of $1.38, while the highest price level was $1.63.
+X4 Pharmaceuticals Inc. [NASDAQ: XFOR] stock went on a downward path that fall over -7.45% on Thursday, amounting to a one-week price decrease of less than -3.25%.
 The company report on May 4, 2023 at 6:05 AM that X4 Pharmaceuticals Reports First-Quarter 2023 Financial Results and Provides Corporate Update.

 Company to host webinar event on May 16th presenting new clinical data from the4WHIM Phase 3 trial; oral presentation to follow on May 21st at the 2023Clinical Immunology Society (CIS) Annual Meeting.